 As with divorce, the process for annulment can be complicated.
 This is especially true of marriages that lasted for a long period of time, those that accumulated a large number of assets, or those with children.
 While both annulment and divorce are handled through the family court system, annulment may actually be more complex than a divorce.
-If you are considering divorce or annulment, or are responding to the filing of your spouse, contact Sachdev Legal Group to schedule a consultation.
+If you are considering divorce or annulment, or are responding to the filing of your spouse, contact a San Diego annulment lawyer to schedule a consultation.
 We have the experience and expertise with all family legal matters to professionally handle your annulment.

 The information and materials on this blog are provided for general informational or educational purposes only and are not intended to be legal advice.
 Being general in nature, the information and materials provided do not apply to any specific factual or legal circumstances.
 No attorney-client relationship is formed with any attorney employed by Sachdev Legal Group, APC nor should any such relationship be implied by the information provided or by any comments posted.
 The information provided is not a substitute for the advice of an attorney licensed in your jurisdiction.
 If you require legal advice, please consult with a competent attorney licensed to practice in your jurisdiction.
 Past performance does not guarantee future results.